ostherhuspl/weather-data-pipeline/README.md

 This simulates IoT-like sensor collection using public APIs — ideal for:

-* Practicing real-time ingestion and processing
+- Practicing real-time data ingestion and processing

-* Creating dashboards for reporting and monitoring
+- Creating dashboards for reporting and monitoring

-* Demonstrating automation (via GitHub Actions) for Data Engineering
+- Demonstrating automation (via GitHub Actions) for Data Engineering

-* Simulating embedded devices/data pipelines with zero cost
+- Simulating embedded devices/data pipelines with zero cost

 ---

 ## 📌 Author

 **Daniel Hernandes Gomes**
 🔗 [LinkedIn](https://www.linkedin.com/in/daniel-hernandes-gomes-9b87b77a/)

 Feel free to fork or reuse for your own pipelines!